-Guest Editor and Associated Artist Christina Freeman expands on Ultraviolet Archive, her investigation on the ways that artistic freedom is limited through censorship by conducting interviews that cover three different perspectives: Srirak Plipat (Executive Director of Freemuse), Svetlana Mintcheva (Director of Programs at the National Coalition Against Censorship), and Dread Scott (an artist whose works have faced content-related censorship).
+Guest Editor and Associated Artist Christina Freeman expands on Ultraviolet Archive, her investigation on the ways that artistic freedom is limited through censorship conducting a series of interviews with experts to further understand limitations to artistic freedom in the United States.
+In this issue she spoke with three experts, offering three very different perspectives: Srirak Plipat (Executive Director of Freemuse), Svetlana Mintcheva (Director of Programs at the National Coalition Against Censorship), and Dread Scott (an artist whose works have faced content-related censorship).

-We are excited to that this is our first print edition of PUSH/PULL, and if you wish to receive a physical copy please email us at firstname.lastname@example.org to request!
+Issue seven is our first print edition of PUSH/PULL and if you would like a copy, please email us at email@example.com to request!

 Is a transitory writing workshop for the commuters of the St. George Ferry Station in Staten Island.

-Meliça & Adelaide are artist-organizers in the early stages of working cooperatively to create a worker-owned green gym that is accessible to all bodies, with particular focus on supporting liberated healing & movement space for people with disabilities and trans people.
+Meliça & Adelaide are artist-organizers in the early stages of working cooperatively to create a worker-owned green gym that is accessible to all bodies, with particular focus on supporting liberated healing & movement space for disabled and trans people.

 is an experimental platform to cultivate critical improvisation: tactics for self-articulation and collective engagement as we demand a more just society.
 Less a formal education program and more a container for collective study, this first iteration of the project is open-ended and speculative, connecting music, movement, struggle, assembly and transcendence.